Home

 • Subtract 7 from 30 = 23.

-This means that you would be exposed to 88.5 dBA and not 70 dBA, as you may believe.
+This means that you would be exposed to 88.5 dBA and not 70 dBA, as the NRR might suggest.

 Learn more on the 3MTM PeltorTM product line here.